abhans/crackc/README.md

 # C-practices
 I've used the C programming language several times on my projects (for embedded and FPGA programming courses that I've took)

-I always wanted to explore C deeper so that I can become a better programmer and also an engineer.
+I always wanted to explore C deeper so that I can become a better programmer and also a better engineer.

 This repository is created to store my practices on C language including various `.c` files and possibly few projects that I've worked on.
 You can find the main scripts at `scr` directory.